The Real ROI of a Forklift Collision Avoidance System

 • Fewer Incidents Mean Fewer Expenses: This is the most obvious and significant factor.
 If a CAS prevents even a single serious injury or major property damage incident, it may pay for itself immediately.
 For example, if a system costing $50k averts an accident that would have cost $100k, the ROI is clear.
 Real-world metrics back this up: warehouses that implemented modern tracking and avoidance tech have reported up to 40% fewer forklift incidents in the first 6 months.
 Another source notes that leading organizations using advanced safety systems saw a 98% reduction in near-miss incidents (near-misses today being potential accidents tomorrow).
 Fewer accidents directly translate to savings on all the costs we enumerated (medical, repairs, etc.).
 It also means less operational downtime – when collisions drop, you avoid those hours or days of disrupted work after an incident.
 Keeping the workflow running smoothly preserves revenue.

 • Lower Insurance Premiums and Liability Exposure: A demonstrably safer operation can negotiate better insurance terms.
 Some insurers offer premium discounts for companies that invest in certified safety technologies (similar to how cars with collision avoidance get insurance discounts).
 Even if not explicitly discounted, fewer claims will prevent the punitive premium hikes that follow bad years.
 One analysis noted that with safety systems, insurance premiums are lower since there are fewer accidents, whereas without them companies face higher premiums due to greater risk.
-Over a few years, the savings on insurance alone can be substantial, especially for large fleets.
+Over a few years, the savings on insurance alone can be substantial, especially large fleets.
 Also, by avoiding accidents, you reduce the likelihood of costly lawsuits.
 A CAS can serve as evidence you took all reasonable precautions (which might mitigate negligence claims or damages if an incident does occur).

 • Reduced Damage to Equipment and Inventory: Forklift impacts often result in bent racking, damaged doors, smashed product, or even scrapped forklifts.
 These capital losses add up.
 By stopping collisions, you avoid these asset damage costs.
 Think of CAS as protecting your expensive infrastructure – the same way a $1,000 sensor system preventing a $10,000 rack collapse is immediate ROI.
 Many systems also monitor driver behavior (speeding, hard braking) which can prolong equipment life and reduce wear-and-tear costs over time.